Frequently asked questions

 My knives are cheap and/or old!
 Can you still sharpen them?

-Of course!
-There is a caveat with older knives that I like people to know about, however; sometimes when a knife has been sharpened many times in its lifetime, the edge migrates farther and farther up towards the spine of the knife as material is removed during sharpening.
+Yes!
+Although sometimes if a knife has been sharpened many times in its lifetime, the edge migrates farther and farther up towards the spine of the knife as material is removed during sharpening.
 In this case, the knife becomes thicker behind the edge and may not cut or slice well even if I sharpen it.
 I do my best to let folks know if this is the case.
 If so, it is either time to thin the knife, replace it, or simply to know that its performance may not be as good as it was when it was new.

-Can I book you to do sharpening at my business?
+Can I book you to do a sharpening pop-up at my business?

 Absolutely.
-I regularly host pop-up events at grocery stores, cafes, breweries, and markets.
+Sharpening events are a great way to draw traffic to your business.
+I regularly host pop-up events at stores, cafes, breweries, and markets.
 Contact me for more details and to schedule a sharpening event.

 Do you do house calls?